shubcoder/Shubham_Personal_Projects/README.md

 Welcome to my personal projects portfolio, here I will showcase what I've worked on in Python in my own time.
 I'm passionate about data science and eager to apply and strengthen these skills further.

 PROJECT 1 (2022 FIFA World Cup Qatar web scraping):
-  This project involved scraping data from FBref for the matches in the 2022 FIFA World Cup to carry out analysis with the aid of a number of charts.
+  This project involved scraping data from FBref for matches in the 2022 FIFA World Cup to carry out analysis with the aid of a number of charts.

   WCmatches, WCrankings - datasets used